openstack/rally/doc/source/overview/user_stories.rst

 User stories
 ============

-Many users of Rally were able to make interesting discoveries concerning their OpenStack clouds using our benchmarking tool.
-Numerous user stories presented below show how Rally has made it possible to find performance bugs and validate improvements for different OpenStack installations.
+Rally has made it possible to find performance bugs and validate improvements for different OpenStack installations.
+You can read some stories below:

 .. toctree::